pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

    ![Enter site information](../../../images/create-new-site-info.png)

    <Alert title="Note" type="info" >

    You can navigate away from this page during this process, but later, you'll have to go to the **Sites** tab to access your site.
 If possible, stay on this tab to simplify accessing the site when the creation is complete.

    </Alert>

 1. Click **Visit your Pantheon Site Dashboard** when the process is complete.

    ![Site creation completed](../../../images/create-site-done.png)

 At this point, you have a Dev environment for your site code, but you do not have a Dev environment for your CMS.
 To create that:

 1. Click **Site Admin**.
-A new browser tab will open, and you will be presented with either Drupal or WordPress setup screens.
+A new browser tab will open, and you will be presented with your CMS setup screen.

-1. Enter the information in these screens, and when done, return to the browser tab containing your Site Dashboard.
+1. Enter the information on the screen, and when done, return to the browser tab containing your Site Dashboard.

    <Alert title="Note" type="info">